Do you want a Forever Bike?

 ...OK, maybe they do love their customers, I don't know.
 What I do know is that they're not doing their customers any favors by selling them non-standard parts.
 I've always said that when you purchase a bicycle, you're purchasing a relationship with the dealer and the manufacturer of that bicycle.
 If you want that relationship to be a pleasant one that lasts, make sure that they share your philosophy and expectations you have before you spend the money.

-of non-ISO compliant parts!
+chaos of non-ISO compliant parts!
 At Rodriguez Bicycles, we go out of our way to make life easy for our customers, and build them a bicycle that will last them a lifetime.
 We use ISO compliant parts so that you'll be able to get your Rodriguez repaired at any shop just about anywhere.
 We love

-, and they love their Rodriguez Bikes!
+our customers, and they love their Rodriguez Bikes!

 Current Wait Times: